Saintpaulia ionantha subsp. grotei (Engler) I. Darbysh.

 Bloom Time: Flowers freely

-Saintpaulia ionantha subsp. grotei is a tender, herbaceous, flowering, indoor perennial, up to 6 inches (15 cm) tall and up to 12 inches (30 cm) wide.
-May be multiple-stemmed, but usually grows as a single-crowned plant.
-It has purple flowers and medium, green, slightly serrated and quilted leaves.
+Saintpaulia ionantha subsp. grotei is a tender perennial that grows up to 6 inches (15 cm) tall and up to 12 inches (30 cm) wide.
+It can be multiple-stemmed but usually grows as a single-crowned plant.
+It has purple flowers and medium, green, slightly serrated, and quilted leaves.

 USDA hardiness zone 11a to 12b: from 40 °F (+4.4 °C) to 60 °F (15.6 °C).